Social Workers and Support Workers

-It can also be a little daunting and sometimes overwhelming and preventing burn out in caring roles is important and in my experience good self care is key whether you are new to the field or not and that’s where I come in.
+It can also be a little daunting and sometimes overwhelming and preventing burn out in caring roles is important and in my experience good self care is key whether you are new to this field or not and that’s where I come in.

 Let me guide and support you with my experience and knowledge so that we can:

 - Explore best options for you

 - Plan good self care routines

 - Support you to practice safely and navigate some of the more difficult issues that aris

 - Help you to build a robust, committed, focused and passionate career and practice

 I want listen wholeheartedly and support you in your journey.

 I enjoy and encourage discussion about Positive Psychological Theory and how these concepts can be used to incorporate good self care routines.